BjornDCode/storefront-docs/prerequisites.md

 </card
 ```

 This is definitly an improvement, but it's not perfect.
-First of all then it feels awkward to pass an entire paragraph as a prop to the component.
+The first issue is that it's awkward to pass an entire paragraph as a prop to the component.
 But it also limits us quite a bit.
 What if we don't want to output all our content in a `<p>` tag?
-And what if we want to use other tags like headings, blockquotes etc.
+And what if we want to use other tags like headings, blockquotes etc.?

 This is where slots come in.
 Let's do a final refactor of the `Card` component.
 ```